fun learn play create

 We have been homeschooling our own children since 2014.

-Contact us to come see and try out the experience for yourselves, or just for a cuppa and a chat.
+Contact us to come see and try out the experience for yourselves.

-Learners officially attend 8.30am-1pm Mondays to Thursdays, but afternoons may accommodate additional extra murals, extra lessons and related activities.
+Gates open daily at 8:30am and close at 2pm.
+Learners officially attend 9am-1.30pm, Mondays to Thursdays, and afternoons accommodate additional extra murals, extra lessons and related activities.

-Details for different packages and days per week can be downloaded from THIS PAGE – SEE Download Fees and Registration Form BUTTON on the left.
+Details for different packages and days per week can be downloaded from THIS PAGE – SEE Download Fees and Registration Form BUTTON below.